cartesi/DevGuide/simplified approach/sunodoTS.md

 ````

 **Solution**
-It's known issue, and will be fixed in the next sunodo patch release.
+It's a known issue and it will be fixed in the next sunodo patch release.
 For now, you can run
 ````
 sudo chmod -R 777 .sunodo/